MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/includes/upgrade-to-vmm-2022.md

 The following sections provide information about how to upgrade to VMM 2022.
 These include prerequisites, upgrade instructions, and tasks to complete after the upgrade finishes.

 > [!NOTE]
-> - You can upgrade to VMM 2022 from VMM 2019, upgrade from 2016 is not supported.
+> - You can upgrade to VMM 2022 from VMM 2019; upgrade from 2016 isn't supported.
-> - During VMM Installation, ensure that SQL Database is not part of any Availability Group.
+> - During VMM Installation, ensure that SQL Database isn't part of any Availability Group.

 ## Requirements and limitations

 - You should be running VMM on System Center 2019.
-- Ensure that the server meets all requirements for VMM 2022 and that prerequisites are in place [Learn more](../vmm/install.md)
+- Ensure that the server meets all the requirements for VMM 2022 and that prerequisites are in place.
+[Learn more](../vmm/install.md).
 - Ensure that you're running a [supported version of SQL Server](../vmm/system-requirements.md).
 - If your current VMM deployment is integrated with Azure Site Recovery, note that:
 	- Site Recovery settings can't be upgraded.
 After the upgrade, you need to redeploy.